 It is rich in caffeine as well as theobromine.
-Drinking this tea, you may feel energized and stimulated without the shaky and jittery side-effects of coffee.
+Drinking this tea, you may feel energized and stimulated without the shaky and jittery side effects of coffee.
 Just like many tea varieties, this is also high in antioxidants.

 4. Kombucha tea

-Here’s another cup full of healthy dose!
+Here’s another cup full of healthy doses!

 This type of tea treats memory loss, promotes healthy bowel movements, lowers the risk of developing cancers, aids in regulating high blood pressure.